instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ## Neighborhood Block Guide | PG in Koramangala by Block

 Koramangala is divided into blocks, and they are entirely different worlds.
 Choose based on your commute, budget, and lifestyle.
+Whether you are looking at PG in Koramangala for ladies, gents PG, or a Stanza property specifically, block choice affects price and commute more than brand does.

 ### The Quiet Zones: 4th and 8th Block